‘Days Of Our Lives’ Weekly Preview: Murder & A Big Return

 — Days of our Lives (@nbcdays) March 7, 2019

-While Nicole has been presumed dead since the warehouse fire in Memphis, it seems that she got out of the fire alive, and has been making her way back to Salem ever since.
+While Nicole has been presumed dead since the warehouse fire in Memphis, it seems that she got out of the fire alive and has been making her way back to Salem ever since.

 Zucker will make her re-appearance as Nicole on April 25, and fans are thrilled to be getting the actress back in the mix as they’ve lost so many beloved characters recently such as Abigail Deveraux (Kate Mansi) and Chad DiMera (Billy Flynn).

-Nicole’s return will likely shake up a lot of Days of our Lives characters, including her former love, Eric Brady (Greg Vaughan), who has only recently started to move back Nicole’s death and develop feelings for Sarah Horton (Lindsey Godfrey), who is currently in a romantic relationship with his brother, Rex Brady (Kyle Lowder).
+Nicole’s return will likely shake up a lot of Days of Our Lives characters, including her former love, Eric Brady (Greg Vaughan), who has only recently started to move on from Nicole’s death and develop feelings for Sarah Horton (Lindsey Godfrey), who is currently in a romantic relationship with his brother, Rex Brady (Kyle Lowder).

 It seems that Eric will have some big choices ahead of him when Nicole returns to Salem.
-Will he choose the history he shares with Nicole, or the future he could have with Sarah?
+Will he choose the history he shares with Nicole or the future he could have with Sarah?